SSWConsulting/SSW.Rules.Content/rules/review-videos-collaboratively/rule.md

 ![Figure: Mark comment as done button](frame-edit-3.png "Mark comment as done button")

-## Why you shouldn't review videos on delivery platforms
+### Why you shouldn't review videos on delivery platforms

-The top video social media are:

-- YouTube
-- YouTube Shorts
-- Vimeo
-- Instagram
-- TikTok

-Comparison table using delivery platforms over Frame.io for reviewing
+See the comparison table using the top delivery platforms over Frame.io for reviewing:

 |                                     | Frame.io | One Drive | Vimeo |   YouTube   | YouTube Shorts | Instagram | TikTok |
 | ----------------------------------- | -------- | :-------: | :---: | :---------: | :------------: | :-------: | -----: |